ParadisecPlatform/fastify-tus-s3-platform/README.md

 [Vue app example](https://github.com/ParadisecPlatform/fastify-tus-s3-platform/blob/master/ui/src/App.vue#L21-L24)
 the metadata is added to each file using the `onBeforeFileAdded` event.

+## Supported TUS extensions

+This plugin implements the `creation`, `expiration` and `termination` tus extensions.

+## CORS

+If your UI is at a different URI to your API you will need to setup CORS.
+Look at [./api/server.js](./api/server.js) for the methods and headers you will need to configure somewhere (your web proxy or fastify itself as this example shows) to enable all of this to work.

 ## Use it in your fastify server

 To integrate it into your server register it as you would any other fastify plugin: